How do the best power-washers get houses clean? Here’s how!

 Apply the detergent concentrate through your Allison injector.
-Always apply detergent from the “bottom-up” and high pressure rinse for the “top-down.”
-Do not use an x-jet type nozzle because it will force detergent under the siding and create a high pressure detergent ‘mist’ that will saturate other surfaces in the neighborhood.
-An x-jet type nozzle is great for the “Splash and Dasher”, but because it is a high pressure nozzle it forces the cleaning solution underneath the siding where it will emulsify (dissolve) pollutants and cause “streaks” as it drips out over the siding later.
+Always apply detergent from the bottom up and high-pressure rinse from the top down.
+Do not use an x-jet type nozzle because it will force detergent under the siding and create a high-pressure detergent mist that will saturate other surfaces in the neighborhood.
+An x-jet nozzle is great for the splash-and-dasher, but because it is a high-pressure nozzle it forces the cleaning solution underneath the siding where it will emulsify (dissolve) pollutants and cause “streaks” as it drips out over the siding later.

-Remember that once you have applied the detergent you will be switching the injector from “low-pressure detergent” to “high-pressure rinse” and when you do you will have a hose that is full of detergent.
+Remember that once you have applied the detergent you will be switching the injector from low-pressure detergent to high-pressure rinse and when you do you will have a hose that is full of detergent.
 This means that for a short period of time the remaining detergent in the hose will be coming out under high pressure.
 While in this phase make sure that you “clear” that remaining detergent onto the lower part of the house such as the foundation of the house.
-If you clear it “high” you will be creating the same problems that you would have with an x-jet type nozzle as described earlier.
+If you clear it high you will create the same problems that you would have with an x-jet type nozzle as described earlier.
 Always avoid getting detergent on the roof.

 You will need to pressure wash by “pattern cleaning” in an over-lapping method much like you would when spray painting a surface.
 Work from the top to the bottom.
 As the siding is cleaned, work slowly back and forth with the nozzle about three to eight inches off the surface.
-On heavily oxidized siding try running with hot water, around 150 degrees.
+On heavily oxidized siding try running with hot water, around 150 degrees Fahrenheit.
 Hot water helps cut surface oxidation.
 A water temperature in excess of 150 degrees is detrimental to detergent performance.
-On the other hand, if it is extremely hot outside you should try cooling the surface down with a cool, clean water, high pressure spray so as not to create an “alkaline shock” that could result in “flash” oxidation which shows up as a “dull” surface.
+On the other hand, if it is extremely hot outside you should try cooling the surface down with a cool, clean water, high-pressure spray so as not to create an “alkaline shock” that could result in flash oxidation which shows up as a dull surface.
 After completing each section, rinse all windows thoroughly.

 Clean the gutter at the same time as the siding.
-If the gutter is difficult you should complete the washing process and then go back and “touch-up” the gutters.
+If the gutter is difficult, you should complete the washing process and then go back and touch up the gutters.
 To do this use a pail with a small amount of detergent concentrate in it.
-Dip a brush on an extension pole into the detergent and “run” the entire gutter with the brush.
-Re-rinse the areas under the section(s) of the gutter that you touched up.
+Dip a brush on an extension pole into the detergent and do the entire gutter with the brush.
+Rinse the areas again under the section(s) of the gutter that you touched up.

-After completely pressure washing the siding, reverse direction and apply Plex Master surface sealer.
+After completely pressure washing the siding from your mobile home, reverse direction and apply Plex Master surface sealer.
 Apply and rinse one side of the house at a time until completed.
-This treatment will take about 20-30 minutes to complete on a 2,000 s/f house.
+This treatment will take about 20 to 30 minutes to complete on a 2,000-square-foot house.
 Again, do not allow the sealer to dry on the glass.